 I had covered most of First, Second, Third and Lexington Avenues over the summer but I walked them again to see if there were any changes.
 There were a few as new buildings are going up by 128th Street and some of the businesses in the area had splashed some new paint on the buildings.
 This area of the triangle bounded from Lexington Avenue from 131st Street to 125th Street is dominated by commercial buildings and the bus depots with a few small parks that have seen better days.

-There is a very nice recreational area that I walked through on 128th Street that was very active in the Summer with loads of kids playing soccer and baseball but in the winter months, there were a few kids milling around and playing chase and soccer.
+There is a very nice recreational area that I walked through on 128th Street, The Harlem River Park, that was very active in the Summer with loads of kids playing soccer and baseball but in the winter months, there were a few kids milling around and playing chase and soccer.
 Mostly groups of kids hanging out after school.
 As I walked up the ramp to the 3rd Avenue Bridge to the Bronx, I noticed a few pairs of eyes watching me as I was watching them.
 The same thing happened at Colonel Charles Young Playground on West 145th Street and Lenox Avenue.

-In the summer, the park was very active with a huge basketball tournament that had attracted a big crowd.
+In the summer, the Colonel Charles Young Playground was very active with a huge basketball tournament that had attracted a big crowd.
 In the winter, it had just a few kids playing basketball and a few mothers strolling with their kids.
 The site of a six foot tall white guy had people staring at me but I have gotten used to it by this point.

 Even Park Avenue in this part of Manhattan is not very glamorous.
 Much different from the blocks south of 96th Street.
 Up here, it is more commercial with a few schools in the area and a few new apartment houses.
 There are many small businesses and the area is mostly geared towards transportation.
 It is not a place to be late at night if you are not from the neighborhood.